 An obligation cannot require the developer to solve an existing problem but it can ask for a contribution if the development will make it worse.

-Development cannot go ahead unless the developer has fulfilled Planning Obligations either by submitting a Unilateral Undertaking or entering into a S106 Agreement with us.
+Development cannot go ahead unless the developer has fulfilled planning obligations either by submitting a unilateral undertaking or entering into a Section 106 agreement with us.

 The Section 106 agreement specifies when payments or in kind contributions will be made.
 The trigger varies between developments and often relates to the commencement date or specific occupancy rates.